ForBioPhylogenomics/tutorials/README.md

 * [Paralogy screening after orthology determination](week1_day2_morning/README.md)<br>A tutorial on the detection of paralogy in datasets using a single trees, bootstrap support and reference databases.

-* [Missing data and low phylogenetic signal ](week1_day2_afternoon/README.md)<br>A tutorial on the reducing missingness and low phylogenetic signal in the data.
+* [Missing data and low phylogenetic signal](week1_day2_afternoon/README.md)<br>A tutorial on reducing missingness and detecting low phylogenetic signal in the data.

 #### Wednesday